Suggested clothing and personal items for your BWCA canoe trip

 Small hand towel or washcloth | |

-Waterproof camera and memory/film, or a non-waterproof camera with water protection | |
+Waterproof camera, or a non-waterproof camera with water protection | |

 Lightweight reading material, paper, and pencil | |